alexandernicholson/super-obj-soaker/ARCHITECTURE.md

 ## Concurrency and Synchronization

 - **Multiprocessing**: Utilizes Python's `multiprocessing` module to handle concurrent downloads across multiple processes, bypassing the Global Interpreter Lock (GIL) limitations.
+- **Internal Threading**: Boto3 library uses threading internally for certain S3 operations, particularly when configured with `use_threads=True` in the `TransferConfig`.
-- **Shared Resources**: Employs shared variables and locks (`Value`, `Lock`) to manage shared state, such as download counts and process counts, ensuring thread-safe operations.
+- **Shared Resources**: Employs shared variables and locks (`Value`, `Lock`) to manage shared state, such as download counts and process counts, ensuring thread-safe operations across processes.
 - **Event Flags**: Uses `Event` objects to signal shutdowns across all processes, facilitating coordinated termination.

 ## Logging and Monitoring